jfranciscosousa/remix-prisma-starter/README.md

 It loads up `.env.test` file config, so it uses a different database and a different dev server port for the E2E tests.

-Each testing run drops and resets the database so we can ensure non-flaky tests every time.
+All tests are run in sync by a single worker so we can safely reset the database before each test starts.

 Before running `npm run dev test` for the first time, make sure to run these commands:
 - `npx playwright install`